coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Integration with other platforms
 List other well-known products your service integrates with.
-Similar to the media mentions or quotes from celebrities there can also show up the Halo Effect which can positively influence your brand's credibility.
+Similar to the media mentions or quotes from celebrities there can also show up the halo effect which can positively influence your brand's credibility.

 ![](10-integrations.png)